kubernetes/minikube/deploy/addons/ingress-dns/README.md

 Replace `192.168.99.169` with your minikube ip and `profilename` is the name of the minikube profile for the corresponding ip address

+If you have multiple minikube ips you must configure multiple files

 See https://www.unix.com/man-page/opendarwin/5/resolver/
 Note that even though the `port` feature is documented.
 It does not actually work.